Griffith Rutherford: Battle of Camden

 Battle of Camden.
 Rutherford and other North Carolina militia were in the center of the American formation.

-The losses at Savannah, Charleston, and the Wexhams had practically driven the Continental Army from the South, with state defenses reduced to a number of locally led partisan militias.
-In response to the loss of military presence, Congress sent Horatio Gates, who had distinguished himself at Saratoga, to reform the Continental Army in Charlotte, North Carolina.
+The losses at Savannah, Charleston, and the Waxhaws had practically driven the Continental Army from the South, with state defenses reduced to a number of locally led partisan militias.
+In response to the loss of military presence, Congress sent Horatio Gates, who had distinguished himself at Saratoga, to reform the Continental Army in Charlotte.
 Against the advice of his officers and without knowing the capabilities of his troops, some of whom were untested in battle, Gates marched toward South Carolina on July 27 with over 4,000 men.
-He aimed to capturing the crossroads town of Camden, South Carolina, which would have been strategically important for control over the South Carolina back country.
+He aimed to capture the crossroads town of Camden, South Carolina, which would have been strategically important for control over the South Carolina back country.
 Lord Rawdon, who was stationed there with 1,000 men, alerted Lord Cornwallis of Gates's movements on August 9.
 Cornwallis arrived at Camden by August 13 with reinforcements, which increased the British presence there to over 2,000 men.

 The battle ensued at dawn on August 16, 1780.
 Rutherford was positioned in the center of the Continental formation with other North Carolina militia.
 During the battle, he was wounded and taken prisoner.
-He was detained for ten months at Castillo de San Marcos in St. Augustine, Florida, and was exchanged for another prisoner in 1781.
+He was detained for 10 months at Castillo de San Marcos in St. Augustine, Florida, and was exchanged for another prisoner in 1781.

 Later war

 Rutherford returned to Salisbury in September 1781 after his release to find that his home had been ransacked by British troops.
 After a short reunion with his family, Rutherford trained and took command of 1,400 men of the Salisbury District Brigade and allegedly began to attack Tory militias and communities brutally, according to several reports sent to his superior, General Greene.
-Rutherford's tactics were criticized by Green, who warned Rutherford that those methods would only encourage the Loyalist cause.
+Rutherford's tactics were criticized by Greene, who warned Rutherford that those methods would only encourage the Loyalist cause.
 Those reports were later found to be false, but Rutherford decided to redirect his forces towards the British encampment and surrounding militias at Wilmington, North Carolina, beginning with the Loyalist force at Raft Swamp.
 In October and November, Rutherford continued to force the Loyalists into Wilmington, eventually surrounded the city, and successfully cut off British communications and supply lines.
 The commanding British officer, Major Craig, was soon informed of Cornwallis's surrender at Yorktown, and his forces at Wilmington were hastily evacuated.

-After Wilmington, Rutherford again fought the Chickamauga in the west in 1782 and followed the same route that he had taken seven years earlier.
-No known accounts were written of the campaign though it was reportedly successful.
+After Wilmington, Rutherford again fought the Chickamauga in the west in 1782 and followed the same route that he had taken six years earlier.
+No known accounts were written of the campaign, though it was reportedly successful.